info-370/m1-set-up/README.md

 ![r-studio installer screenshot](imgs/r-studio-install.png)

 Once the download completes, double-click on the `.exe` file to run the installer.
 Simply follow the steps of the installer, and you should be prepared to use RStudio.
 By downloading RStudio, you will also install the R programming language, if it is not already present in your operating system.

+## Anaconda (Python)
+Python is a very popular all-purpose programming language that is making a major impact in the data-science arena.
+While Python may already be installed on your machine, it is common to download a _Python Distribution_, which also downloads a variety of commonly used packages.

+The **Anaconda** distribution is popular because it also provides support for Jupyter notebooks (workbooks for documenting and sharing data science work).
+The internet is flooded with debates about _Python 2 v.s.
+Python 3_, but you should be able to complete work in both.
+Python 3 is "the future", but many libraries only provide Python 2 support.
+Download [here](https://www.continuum.io/downloads).

 ## Git
 Git is a version control system that provides a set of commands that allow you to manage changes to a project (much more on this in [module-3](https://github.com/info-201/m3-version-control)).
 For now, you'll need to [download](https://git-scm.com/downloads) and install the software.
 Note, if you are using a Windows machine, this will install a program called Git Bash, which provides a text-based interface for executing commands on your computer.
 For alternative/additional Windows command-line tools, see below.